1940

 than one version.
 The copy to the right, Jack

-hung on her wall for 50-some years.
+it hung on her wall for some 50-years.
 When I

 puzzled over why Jack had it cropped?
 The

-original, a copy of which, Jack signed and sent
+original, a copy which Jack signed and sent to

 version.
 I was not able to get permission to